 The building is on a public water supply system.
-The building is connected to the municipal sewer system.
-Copper tubing is used for the water supply piping.
+The building is on a private (septic) sewage disposal system.
+The newer water supply piping is Cross link polyethylene (PEX) plastic tubing.
+The older or original water supply piping is copper.
 ABS plastic is used for the drain, waste and vent pipes.